vdaas/vald-client-ci/README.md

 - `SONATYPE_USERNAME`: The username for accessing the Sonatype repository (like Maven Central), where Java packages are published.

 - `SONATYPE_PASSWORD`: The password for the Sonatype repository, used alongside the username for authentication.

-#### Required Secrets for vald-client-clj

-- `CLOJARS_USER`: The username for Clojars, required to publish Clojure packages.

-- `CLOJARS_PASS`: The password for Clojars, used for authentication when publishing Clojure packages.

 ### Required `make` Command